 All of our cymbidiums are watered once a week or every other week during the winter, depending on the level of moisture in the air.
 During the growing season (spring and summer), we generally water a minimum of once a week, and sometimes up to 2-3 times a week when the temperatures get above 80 degrees.
 During hot and/or windy weather (especially when the Santa Ana winds are blowing), the plants tend to dry out much quicker and require watering every other day or even daily for the smaller pots.

 We water by hand to ensure proper leeching.
 This helps wash accumulated salt out of the pots preventing leaf tip burn.
 We use city tap water for most hybrids, and we use Reverse Osmosis water supplemented with a low dose of fertilizer for all plants that require low salinity, mainly species and most importantly devonianum and it’s hybrids.

-Seedlings just out of flask are planted in 4 inch community pots (10 plants per pot) with the same mix as above.
+Seedlings just out of flask are planted in 1 gal community pots (25-40 plants per pot) with the same mix as above.
 In the past we have tried cell trays with different media, and all tend to dry out to quickly in our growing conditions.
 The community pots provide a much more successful option, with a much larger success rate in a shorter period of time.
 However, separation into individual 3 inch pots can be quite time consuming.